jonasreinsch/til/imagemagick/generate-thumbnails-of-all-pages-of-a-pdf.md

-# How to generate thumbnails of all pages of a PDF with imagemagick
+# How to generate thumbnails of all pages of a PDF with Imagemagick

 Given a PDF `example.pdf`, I knew that it is possible to export the first page as a PNG with the Imagemagick `convert` command as follows: